Face of a Child Inspires Giving

 Photo credit: DeBalko Photography

-Since 2003, Carla Manley-Russock has been a fairy godmother of sorts to the Face of a Child program at the Children’s Hospital at Dartmouth-Hitchcock (CHaD), helping the program get off the ground and meeting the needs of patients and families through her generous donations.
+Since 2003, Carla Manley-Russock has been a fairy godmother of sorts to the Face of a Child program at the Children’s Hospital at Dartmouth Health (CHaD), helping the program get off the ground and meeting the needs of patients and families through her generous donations.

 The Face of a Child program, a comprehensive, interdisciplinary craniofacial clinic, provides evaluations and care at the highest levels for children with craniofacial anomalies, such as cleft lips and palates; skull, face, and jaw anomalies; and genetic disorders involving the head and face.